dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 to register that TD with the system if there's no definition for "python", and then use some yet-to-be-determined method to register it as a handler for ".py" files imported by this file.
 Then you've achieved full parity with the newer version.
-The TD could even be used with another engine entirely, as long as there's some way to implement the `PythonVM` API - like, say, a third-party extension.
+The TD could even be used with another engine entirely, as long as there's some way to implement the `PythonVM` API - like, say, a third-party extension, or an [NPM package][python-wasm].

 ### Validator Transformations